 2. Allowing “first impressions” to overly influence your decision

-The first impression of a home has been cited as the single most influential factor guiding many purchasers’ choice to buy.
+The first impression of a home is the single most influential factor guiding many buyers choice in home they want to purchase.
 Make a conscious decision beforehand to examine a home as objectively as you can.
 Don’t let the current owners’ style or lifestyle sway your judgment.
 Beneath the bad décor or messy rooms, these homes may actually suit your needs and offer you a structurally sound base with which to work.
 Countertops, appliances, and paint colour can be easily changed – location and size of a home cannot.

 3. Failing to have the home inspected before you buy

 Buying a home is a major financial decision that is often made after having spent very little time in the property itself.
-Oftentimes, buyers are more focused on determining if the home will suit their needs, rather than looking at the mechanics of the home.
-A home inspection performed by a professional will provide added reassurance that the choice you’re making is a sound one, or alerting you to underlying problems that could cost you significant money in both the short and long-run.
+Oftentimes, buyers are more focused on determining if the home will suit their needs, rather than looking at the mechanics of the home (unless you shop with me… then we will look at more than just décor and room size!).
+A home inspection performed by a professional will provide reassurance that the choice you’re making is a sound one, or alerting you to underlying problems that could cost you significant money in both the short and long-run.